 Fosdinovo is a small village in northern Tuscany, 45 miles north of Pisa, 12 miles away from Carrara and marble quarries.
 It is considered the gate of the old historical region of Lunigiana.
-Few days ago I was there for a visit at the village and its Castle, built by the ancient feudal Malaspina family during the middle Ages.
+The main attraction is the castle built by the ancient feudal Malaspina family during the Middle Ages.

-Fosdinovo is out of the common itineraries of Tuscany.
+Fosdinovo Italy is out of the common itineraries of Tuscany.
 The landscape is different from the rolling hills of the southern part of Tuscany.
-We are close to the Appennins and to the Apuan Alps, so hills are steep and during winter time could snow.
-It is surrounded by nature, close to sea and easy to reach.
-I really suggest you to visit Fosdinovo and Lunigiana, you will be surprised by its beauty and you won’t regret.
+We are close to the Apennines and to the Apuan Alps.
+The hills are steep and during wintertime, it may snow.

-From the top of the hill of Fosdinovo, the 360 degree view is breathtaking.
+From the top of the hill of Fosdinovo, the 360-degree view is breathtaking.
 Look down into the Val di Magra and Luni Plains with the Magra river estuary.
-Or look at the coast of the Ligurian sea with Portovenere.
+Or look at the coast of the Ligurian Sea, and you will catch a glimpse of Portovenere.
 On clear days, you are able to see the sea line with Elba Island and Corsica.

 Even the view of the mountains is spectacular.
 Legend says that these mountains inspired the famous Dante Alighieri while writing The Inferno of the Divine Comedy.

 The Church of San Remigio was probably built in the thirteenth century by order of the Bishops of Luni.
 It has a baroque style with one single nave, a presbytery, and a choir.
 Inside the church, you can find the marble tomb of Galeotto Malaspina.

 Oratorio della Compagnia dei Bianchi